 They are good for food and ripe pickings for predators.
 In 1 Peter 5:8, it admonishes us to be sober and vigilant because the devil walks about like a roaring lion, seeking whom he may devour.
 Matthew 7:15 tells us to beware of false prophets who come looking like sheep but are really wolves on the inside.
 Lions and wolves would love nothing more than a delicious mutton meal, and the sheep are helpless on their own.
 They can’t run very fast or far.
 Really, their best hope is for them to be protected by their shepherd day and night.
 Now think about our limitations in our current age of information.
 Whether it is news, advertising, or entertainment, messages are all around us trying to turn our minds away from the ways of God and life to hell and death.

 The current party line everywhere you turn is that wrong is right, right is intolerant, and love means supporting any and every sinful lifestyle choice that people want to make.
 We are not even guaranteed to be safe in church, as the age of apostasy is upon us.
 So many pastors forgo teaching about sin and repentance.
-Instead, they have turned their sermons to little more than self-help pep-talks.
+Instead, they have turned their sermons into little more than self-help pep-talks.
 Or worse, some churches have become a haven for demonic entities.
 They bring flocks of people in to see feathers, gold dust, and/or uncontrollable falling or laughing.
 Without the Holy Spirit to guide us in discernment and the constant renewing of our minds by reading the Bible, we Christian sheep are easy targets for both wolves and lions.
+It’s easy to see the metaphor of Christians compared to sheep.

 Sheep are mass-minded.